Arunkarthi123/projects/README.md

 ## results
 Training and Validation Accuracy

-Training and Validation Accuracy
+Training and Validation Accurahttps://github.com/DanishaDScy Confusion Matrix

 Confusion Matrix

-Confusion Matrix

 The CNN model achieved a high accuracy on both training and validation sets, and the confusion matrix shows the performance on the test data.
-##contributing
+## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please feel free to submit a pull request.

     Fork the project.